pycontribs/ruyaml/README.md

 completely, as `pickle.load()` can be abused in the same way as `load()` (and like unlike `load()` is only documented to be unsafe, without development-time warning.

-Version 0.17.21 was the last one tested to be working on Python 3.5 and 3.6<BR>
+Version 0.18.9 was the last one tested to be working with Python 3.7 Version 0.17.21 was the last one tested to be working on Python 3.5 and 3.6<BR>
 The 0.16.13 release was the last that was tested to be working on Python 2.7.